Most businesses have multiple target audiences. Chances are, you’re targeting at least two to three niches at any given time.

 Both product pages and showcase pages are the sub-branches of a parent company page, with each of them serving a different purpose.

-A LinkedIn product page provides you with a more focused platform to draw attention to your products.
-You can set up as many as 35 pages for each of your products.
+A LinkedIn product page provides a more focused platform to draw attention to your products.
+You can set up as many as 35 pages for each product.
 In addition, you can also feature the existing customer base for those products, including their reviews, ratings, and recommendations.

 In contrast, a LinkedIn showcase page is a versatile tool that could fit a range of objectives.
 Fundamentally, they are used to showcase a diverse portfolio of products and services.
 However, you could set up a showcase page for a business initiative, your organization’s subunit, or create personalized content for unique audiences.

 According to LinkedIn, showcase pages are best for mid-funnel marketing.
-This makes them a great tool to underscore the capabilities of your company, including the business solutions you offer.
+This makes them a great tool to underscore your company’s capabilities, including the business solutions you offer.

 On the other hand, product pages are ideal for bottom-funnel marketing.
 In other words, they serve as a great way to connect prospects to industry experts, generate leads, and give a voice to customers.